-For the light bulb wattage, see "Specifications".
+For the light bulb wattage, see "Specifications."

-▶P.118
+▶ P. 129

-■ Headlight Bulb
+| Headlight Bulb

-- 1. Pull off the connector without turning. - 2.
-Remove the dust cover. - 3.
-Press the pin down and pull out the bulb without turning it. - 4.
-Install a new bulb and parts in the reverse order of removal.
+- 1. Remove the socket cover by turning it counterclockwise. - 2.
+Pull the socket off the bulb without turning it. - 3.
+Unhook the bulb retainer and pull out the bulb without turning it. - 4.
+Install a new bulb and parts in the reverse order of removal. - Make sure the arrow marks on the socket cover and headlight housing are aligned.

 Do not touch the glass surface with your fingers.
-If you touch the bulb with your bare hands, clean it with a cloth moistened with alcohol.
+If you touch the bulb with your bare hands, clean it with a cloth moistened with isopropyl (rubbing) alcohol.